teletrace/teletrace/CONTRIBUTING.md

 #### Project Layout

-This project is following the [standard go project layout](https://github.com/golang-standards/project-layout), please read through their docs to make sure you know where each file should go.
+This project is following the [standard go project layout](https://github.com/golang-standards/project-layout) in the backend and [bulletproof react](https://github.com/alan2207/bulletproof-react/) in the frontend, please read through their docs to make sure you know where each file should go.

 ### Coding Standards